 It hadn’t been their day much this winter—at press time, Riley sat 38th in the PRCA world standings with $6,702 won, while Brady sat 37th with the same amount.
 They won checks at the Rapid City Stock Show and Rodeo and the Rapid City Wrangler Champions Challenge.
 Otherwise, they’ve had tough luck.

 “I missed my dallies at Denver to place,” Brady said.
 “Riley broke out at San Antonio in the first and second round, and on the third one we were too long to place.
 We just haven’t had that big $10,000 or $20,000 rodeo yet, but hopefully we can turn it around.
 We won our circuit and get to go to the Ram National Finals in Kissimmee, and that counts for the standings this year.
 It will be good to get to rope against 24 teams for that much money.”

 “I’ve already had a good year now,” Riley said.
 “It’s been a slow winter.
 I haven’t just done the best.
 I’ve broke some barriers and not roped the greatest.
 We’re obviously behind but we’ve been to six rodeos so I won’t get too worked up.”

-Both brothers have the horsepower to make up ground in the coming months.
+Both brothers have the horses to make up ground in the coming months.
 Riley has owned Bob for two years since a fateful trip to an amateur rodeo that changed the course of his career.

 Riley had been interested in Bob for a while when he saw his owner Bob Morarti at an amateur rodeo, and Morarti finally said Riley could take him home to try.
 But first, a girl was hazing on him in the bull dogging, so Riley would have to stick around awhile to wait to take him home.